-It is the responsibility of every employee and other persons using the School to report to the Health and Safety Officer, immediately, any situation which has the potential for harm so that action can be taken to rectify the problem.

-If there is immediate danger, steps should be taken, as required, to reduce the risk whilst help is sought from the Estates Director.
+- 12.1 It is the responsibility of every employee and other persons using the School to report and defects or hazards to the Premises Team via the helpdesk system and immediately to the Director of Estates and DFO if any situation which has the potential of significant harm so that action can be taken to rectify the problem.
+(E.g. gas leak, overhanging damaged tree branch, apparent wall structure damage, unsecure area, etc) - 12.2 If there is immediate danger, steps should be taken, as required, to reduce the risk whilst help is sought from the Estates Director.
 For all safety matters, staff report the fault/hazard on Parago system so they can be dealt with promptly.

-13. Display Screen Equipment Regulations
+13. Display Screen Equipment (DSE) Regulations

-12hrs+ per week of necessary work at the computer will be taken as a guideline.
-All staff that fall within this category will be assessed regularly if required.
-The Health and Safety Officer and DFO are responsible for designating users.
+- 13.1 Workers qualify for a DSE assessment if they use display screen equipment (Laptops, tablets, PC stations, smart phones) as part of their normal work routine, continuously for one hour or more.
+A DSE assessment will be completed for all new staff who qualify and for any current staff who have a change in their workstation. - 13.2 The DFO is responsible for designating users.
 A "designated user" is entitled to an Eye and Eyesight test specifically for computer use before or upon starting the job and when advised by the optician, thereafter.
 A user may go more frequently if s/he feels their eyesight is being affected by the work (headaches, eyestrain, etc).

-The employer will pay for the test.
-Employees can go to an optician of their choice for such eye test, but can only reclaim the established cost.
+- 13.3 The employer will pay for the test.
+Employees can go to an optician of their choice for such eye test but can only reclaim the established cost.
 In respect of the payment for glasses, the employer will establish the cost and has to pay for glasses only where they are prescribed for computer work up to a certain value.
-Assessments are carried out internally unless the problems cannot be resolved.

-Risk Factors and Guidance: It is important to establish a comfortable working position in order to minimise/ reduce the risk of discomfort or injury from repetitive strain to your hands, wrists or other joints.
-All DSE users are to complete a DSE risks assessment available from the Health and Safety Officer.
+Assessments are carried out internally unless the problems cannot be resolved. - 13.4 Risk Factors and Guidance: It is important to establish a comfortable working position in order to minimise/ reduce the risk of discomfort or injury from repetitive strain to your hands, wrists or other joints.
+All DSE users are to complete a DSE risks assessment available from the Head of Compliance.